-39 Successful candidates at the annual degree examination are placed in the following classes: first class honors, second class honors (with two divisions, first and second), and third class honors.
+34 Successful candidates in year 4 are placed in the following classes: first class honors, second class honors (with two divisions, first and second), and third class honors.
+The degree result is based entirely on a credit-weighted average of marks attained in year 4 modules.